Allow ourselves to introduce...ourselves.

 Biography

-An intense season of life a few years ago, led them, career artists mind you, to lay music down and pack the gear away.
-It’s hard to fathom with over a decade career behind them.
-Prolific writers and performers, they painfully eased into potentially never playing another note.
-Sometimes you have more questions than answers and it takes a lot of space to work through them and see what your made of on the other side.
-Music came back indeed.
-The signs were too miraculous not to follow.
-It’s a story worth asking them to tell… Much of it revealed in the quintessential song ‘If All I Had.’
+This intense season led them to lay music down.
+Hard to fathom with a lifetime career behind them.
+Prolific writers and performers; painfully easing into potentially never playing another note, Annagail went silent.
+“We had a hiatus of the soul, you could say,” Jared half jokes.
+“Sometimes you have more questions than answers and it takes a lot of space to work through them and see what you’re made of on the other side,” Jennifer aptly states.
+Music came back.
+It’s a story worth asking them to tell… if you bring a good bottle of whiskey.

 Brad Allen, owner of ALL Entertainment and COO of Midas Music along with Follese’ was quick to connect with Annagail.
 Over the last 20 years, Allen has been involved with many artists including Faith Hill, Lady Antebellum, Rush Of Fools, Plumb, Tim McGraw, Martina McBride and a slew of others.
 For him, the typical “industry” avenues were unnecessary as soon as he heard Annagail.
 “I heard their music and initially felt they had a hit on their hands with their song ‘If All I Had.’
 This led to a meeting in which I felt a strong personal connection with their story and hearts.
-So it was a very natural progression to invite them to be a part of the newly formed ALL Entertainment to help them deliver their music to the masses,’’ said Allen.
-“I have devoted my career to helping artists and songwriters turn their ideas into hits.”
-Working with Keith was an especially meaningful time for the band, Jared says.
-“I’ll never forget when Keith, a renowned songwriter that we’ve admired for years and on half of every human’s record collection, said we were great writers and had some hits on our hands.
-A profound, surreal and humbling moment.”
+So it was a very natural progression to invite them to be a part of the ‘ALL Entertainment’ label to help them deliver their music to the masses.”
+Working with Keith and Chuck Howard was an especially meaningful time for the band, Jared says.
+“I’ll never forget when I was on the phone with Keith, a renowned songwriter that we’ve admired for years and on half of every human’s record collection, said we were great writers and had some hits on our hands.
+A humbling moment.”

 JENNIFER ADAMS